smrg-lm/sc3/docs/source/intro/server.rst

 Once the server is installed it has to be booted within an interactive session or in a script to be ready for receiving synthesis definitions and events.
-By default, a default Server object is instantiated and assigned to a global variable ``s`` which is available when importing ``sc3.all``.
+By default, a default Server object is instantiated and assigned to the global variable ``s`` which is available when importing from ``sc3.all``.

 ::

   from sc3.all import *
   s.boot()

-By default, the server is configured to use the port 57110 and the library uses the first available between 57120 and 57129.
+The server is configured to use the port 57110 and the library uses the first available between 57120 and 57129.
 If there is no port conflict and the audio interface is properly configured a message will be displayed indication that the server was booted successfully and the client was given an id.
-The server port can be viewed and changed from the ``s.addr`` attribute.
+The server port can be viewed and changed (before booting) from the ``s.addr`` attribute.

-To test if it sounds you can try:
+To test if it sounds try:

 ::

   play()

-To test your speakers you can do:
+To test your speakers do:

 ::